 Of course, it’s easier to engage with your work when you have all the information you need to hand.
 Waiting for an employee on the other side of the world to wake up and share a document with you means a lot of time spent losing momentum and interest.

 Storing and distributing this information has to be done seamlessly and securely.
 Thankfully, packages like Microsoft 365 allow you to customise permissions and store files in a central location.

 Beyond the basic operational infrastructure, you need to know where your employees are and what time zone they’re in.
 Knowing whether an ‘urgent’ email will land with someone outside of their working hours will help colleagues respect each other’s boundaries.

-Thankfully, modern HR software lets you record each employee’s time zones and working hours.
-You can also integrate this software with your calendar to see annual leave and availability at a glance.
+Thankfully, modern HR software lets you record time zones and working hours for each employee.
+You can integrate this software with your calendar too, to see annual leave and availability at a glance.

 Having specific times where all employees are available can help organisations maintain structure and shared creative time.
 Setting all-team hours means you can schedule live collaboration without repeatedly checking multiple calendars.